vhelin/wla-dx/doc/wlaflags.rst

 -M  WLA generates makefile rules describing the dependencies of the main
     source file.
 Use only with flags ``o`` and ``l``.
 -q  Quiet mode. ``.PRINT*`` -directives output nothing.
--s  Don't create _sizeof_* definitions.
+-s  Don't create _sizeof_* and _padding_* definitions.
 -t  Test compile.
 Doesn't output any files.
 -v  Verbose mode.
 Shows a lot of information about the compiling process.
--x  Extra compile time labels & definitions.
+-x  Extra compile time labels and definitions.
 WLA does extra work by creating
     few helpful definitions, and labels SECTIONSTART_[section name] and SECTIONEND_[section name] at the beginning and end of a section.
 -D  Declare a definition.